npokaOFFICIAL/Flipper-Zero-Auto-WAV/README.md

 # DOWNLOAD THE EXE, NOT THE .py FILE!!!
 # Flipper-Zero-Auto-WAV
-Automatically converts mp3 audio files into the .wav format with all the fancy requirements, which are 8k-bit with 48000Hz sampling rate, stereo audio.
+Automatically converts mp3 audio files into the .wav format with all the fancy info, which are 8k-bit with 8000Hz sampling rate, mono audio.
 The .py file is for you to see how it works so you can learn or see if it is a sus file.

 ## Requirements:
 1. FFmpeg installed + added to your Windows Environment Variables directory